todd-petruska/Crowdfunding_ETL/Crowdfunding_ETL/README.md

 Project Contributors: N.Tivakaran, T.Petruska, M.Enyew, and G.Kalad

-Background:  This is a team ETL mini project focused on building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
-The code transforms the data, creates four CSV files, which are then used to create an ERD and a table schema then the CSV file data is uploaded into a Postgres database.
+Background:  This is a team ETL mini project focused on building an ETL (Extract, Transform, Load) pipeline using Python, Pandas, and SQL to extract and transform the data.  .
+The goal was to extract and transform data from crowdfunding.xlsx and contacts.xlsx files, create CSV files, generate an Entity Relationship Diagram (ERD), define a table schema, and upload the data into a Postgres database.

 A repository labeled Crowdfunding_ETL-Project-2 contains the following files:
 * Crowdfunding SQL Tables folder containing the following files: